“I’m not the perfect mom, but I can be good enough.”

 I mean, isn’t that what a good mom does?
 Keep her children happy…?

 There was just no way.
-Not with five children seven and under, a household to care for, a husband to love, and somewhere in there myself (who was quickly becoming a person I didn’t recognize anymore).
+Not with five children ages seven and under, a household to care for, a husband to love, and somewhere in there, me, myself, and I (who was quickly becoming a person I didn’t recognize anymore).

 Somewhere in the mess and the chaos I internally threw my hands up and cried out to the Lord: